-- e) If the problem cannot be found, replace the Regulator card and check operation. - 3.
-Motor operation is rough or unstable. - a) Check voltage boost VB potentiometer adjustment.
+3. Motor operátion is rough or unstable.

+- a) Check voltage boost potentiometer adjustment.
 Excessive voltage boost at low speed and light load operation will cause motor "cogging" or a grinding noise.
 Refer to Adjustments section. - b) Check IR compensation, IRC potentiometer adjustment.
 Too high a setting may result in rough or unstable operation.
-Refer to Adjustments section. - c) If violently unstable motor operation occurs below one-half rated speed, check that the stability-slowdown circuit is connected.
-On driver receptacle G, terminal 23 should be connected to terminal 7. - d) If unstable operation occurs when in current limit stability CLS7 potentiometer is not adjusted properly.
+Refer to Adjustments section - c) If unstable motor operation occurs below onehalf rated speed, check that the stabilityslowdown circuit is connected.
+On driver receptacle H, terminal 23 should be connected to terminal board 7.
+If low frequency instability occurs it may be necessary to turn the stability potentiometer STAB clockwise.
+For constant HP and digital follower operation the STAB potentiometer may have to be turned CCW to reduce to stability circuit gain. - d) If unstable operation occurs when in current limit, stability potentiometer, CLST is not adjusted properly.
 Refer to Adjustments section. - e) Check for low AC supply voltage to the driver TB1, terminal 3 and 4.
-This should not be less than 105 volts AC. - f) Check for uneven motor loading or motor single phasing. - g) If the problem cannot be found, replace the Regulator card and check operation. - 4.
-Cannot control motor speed. - a) Check the driver reference REF (meter card pos.
+This should not be less than 105 volts AC.

+- f) Check for uneven motor loading or motor single phasing. - g) If the problem cannot be found, replace the Regulator card and check operation.

+4. Cannot control motor speed.

+- a) Check the driver reference REF (meter card pos.
 2 or TB2(32) voltage) to see if the problem is in the driver or in the system control.
 If the problem appears to be in the system control, refer to the system elementary diagrams. - b) Check the SYNC input at driver TB2(42).
-It should be high (near 20 volts to common).
-If it is near zero volts to common, check the system control connected to this input.
+It should be about 20 volts to common except when operating in the digital follower mode. - c) Check the FU4, FU5 and control fuses.
+Refer to Commutation Power Supply Troubleshooting in this section. - d) If the problem cannot be found, replace the Regulator card and check operation.